2021sam/bear_hugo_hero_theme/content/rv-repair/motorhome-collision-repair.md

 ## Designed for Motorhomes — Equipped for Quality

-BEAR is one of the few Bay Area collision centers fully equipped to handle motorhome repairs.
+**{{< brand >}}** is one of the few Bay Area collision centers fully equipped to handle large motorhomes.
 Our dedicated bays, specialty tools, and expert painters ensure you receive professional service with fast turnaround.

-🧭 **Contact BEAR Collision Center** today for a photo estimate or insurance inspection.
-Get back on the road with confidence.
+🧭 **Contact {{< brand >}} today** for a photo estimate or insurance inspection — and get back on the road with confidence.